-Figure 6-1 Exposure Pathways to Humans from Air and Liquid Effluents are generally more sensitive to radioactivity than older people.
+Figure 6-1 Exposure Pathways to Humans from Air and Liquid Effluents

+The reference person is weighted based on gender and age.
+The International Commission on Radiation Protection Publication 89, (ICRP 2002) groups these ages as: Infant (0 years), 1 year, 5 years, 10 years, 15 years, and Adult (17 years and older).
+The reference person accounts for the fact that younger people are generally more sensitive to radioactivity than older people.
 SRS also developed human usage parameters at the 50th percentile for calculating dose to a "typical" person when determining population doses.
 The SRS report Site-Specific Reference Person Parameters and Derived Concentration Standards for SRS (Stone and Jannik 2013) documents SRS-specific reference and typical person usage parameters.
 The SRS report Land and Water Use Characteristics and Human Health Input Parameters for Use in Environmental Dosimetry and Risk Assessments at the Savannah River Site (Jannik and Stagich 2017) documents all other applicable land- and water-use parameters in the dose calculations.
 These parameters include local characteristics of food production, river recreational activities, and other human usage parameters required in SRS models to calculate radiation dose exposure.

-To determine if the Site is complying with DOE public dose requirements, SRS calculates the potential doses to members of the public from Site effluent releases of radioactive materials (air and liquid) for the following scenarios:
+To determine whether the Site is complying with DOE public dose requirements, SRS calculates the potential doses to members of the public from Site effluent releases of radioactive materials (air and liquid) for the following scenarios:

-- Representative person living near the SRS boundary - Adult person working at the Three Rivers Landfill located on SRS (near B Area) - Population living within a 50-mile (80-kilometer [km]) radius of SRS
+- Representative person living near the SRS boundary - Adult person working at the Three Rivers Landfill located on SRS (near B Area) - Population living within a 50-mile (80-kilometer [km]) radius of SRS's H Area analysis of the effects of routine operations.
+To demonstrate compliance with DOE Order 458.1, SRS uses the MAXDOSE-SR and POPDOSE-SR codes for air releases (representative person and population, respectively) and LAPTAP XL[©] for liquid releases.
+The SRS Environmental Dose Assessment Manual (Jannik 2017) describes these models.

 For all routine environmental dose calculations, SRS uses environmental transport and dose models based on codes the Nuclear Regulatory Commission (NRC) developed (NRC 1977).
-The NRC-based transport models use DOE-accepted methods, consider all significant exposure pathways, and permit detailed analysis of the effects of routine operations.
-The SRS report Environmental Dose Assessment Manual (Jannik 2017) describes the specific models SRS uses.
+The NRC-based transport models use DOE-accepted methods, consider all significant exposure pathways, and permit detailed